2dengine/lovebuilder/readme.md

 ## Usage
 Make sure your .love file contains the following:

-/conf.lua - Do not forget to set the title using: t.window.title = "My Game"
+/conf.lua - The application title is defined using: t.window.title = "My Game"

-/logo.png - Application icon in PNG format (512x512 px)
+/logo.png - The application icon in PNG format (512x512 px)

 /readme.txt - License agreement in plain text format